Hearing loss

+Access and affordability

+Access to hearing aids and hearing care varies widely by country, with affordability often cited as a major barrier to treatment.
+In New Zealand, public funding schemes provide partial or full subsidies for hearing aids depending on eligibility criteria, such as age, severity of hearing loss, and financial need.

+To further improve access, some providers in New Zealand, such as Resonate Health, have introduced subscription-based hearing aid models.
+These typically bundle device costs, servicing, and follow-up care into a monthly fee, reducing the upfront cost of treatment.

-As of 2013 hearing loss affects about 1.1 billion people to some degree.
+As of 2013, hearing loss affects about 1.1 billion people to some degree.
 It causes disability in about 466 million people (5% of the global population), and moderate to severe disability in 124 million people.
-Of those with moderate to severe disability 108 million live in low and middle income countries.
+Of those with moderate to severe disability 108 million live in low and middle-income countries.
 Of those with hearing loss, it began during childhood for 65 million.
 Those who use sign language and are members of Deaf culture may see themselves as having a difference rather than a disability.
-Many members of Deaf culture oppose attempts to cure deafness and some within this community view cochlear implants with concern as they have the potential to eliminate their culture.
-The terms hearing impairment or hearing loss are often viewed negatively as emphasizing what people cannot do, although the terms are still regularly used when referring to deafness in medical contexts.
+Many members of Deaf culture reject cochlear implants and some within this community view them with concern as they have the potential to eliminate their culture.